 Campgrounds – I had heard that it was possible to get into all of the campgrounds within the park (except Fishing Bridge – the only one with full hookups) since not all of the sites were reservable, but this turned out to be false.
 All sites in all campgrounds suitable for my size motorhome (35′) are reservable (except Mammoth Hot Springs).
 The first time I went to Mammoth in my car, there was so much road construction with the roads in washboard shape, I knew I didn’t want to take the motorhome that way.
 Both times that I passed by there, the “Full” sign was up for the campground anyway, so I’m glad I didn’t chance it.

-Despite some challenges (including cracked RV and car windshields that needed replacement – see “Yellowstone Doesn’t Like Me“), I was able to see all of the major attractions in all the different sections, so stay tuned.
-I’ll be posting pics of all the campgrounds and thermal areas, along with great shots I got of bison, elk and grizzlies (always the most exciting attractions)!
+Despite some challenges (including cracked RV and car windshields that needed replacement – see my blog post “Yellowstone Doesn’t Like Me“), I was able to see all of the major attractions in all the different sections, so check out the links on the right and I hope you enjoy as much as I did!